 Members of the Board are chosen through a careful process of search and selection in an endeavor to assemble a committee of the highest competence; they are chosen on the strength of their professional qualifications.
 Members are volunteers and serve as individuals, not as representatives of any institution.
 The term of appointment is typically 3 years.

-CATHERINE L. KLING, Chair, is the Charles F. Curtis Distinguished Professor of Economics, the President’s Chair of Environmental Economics, and has served as Director of the Center for Agricultural and Rural Development since 2013—all at Iowa State University.
+CATHERINE L. KLING, Chair, is a professor in the Dyson School of Applied Economics and Management and Faculty Director at the Atkinson Center for a Sustainable Future.
+From 2013-2018, she was the Charles F. Curtis Distinguished Professor of Economics, the President’s Chair of Environmental Economics, and served as Director of the Center for Agricultural and Rural Development—all at Iowa State University.
 She was elected to the National Academy of Sciences in 2015.
-Dr. Kling has published nearly 100 refereed journal articles and books chapters which have received over 8000 (google scholar) citations.
+Dr. Kling has published nearly 100 refereed journal articles and books chapters which have received over 8000 (Google scholar) citations.
 At Iowa State, she leads an interdisciplinary research group developing integrated assessment models related to agricultural land use, water quality and ecosystem service valuation which has received over $7 million in funding from the National Science Foundation, the U.S. Department of Agriculture, the Iowa Department of Natural Resources, and the U.S. Environmental Protection Agency.
 Dr. Kling’s engagement in the policy process includes over ten years of service as a member EPA’s Science Advisory Board, membership on the Water Science and Technology Board of the National Academies and a member of five Academies’ studies.
 She served as president of the Association of Environmental and Resource Economists, has held editorial positions at ten economics journals, and has received seven awards from professional associations for her research including the Bruce Gardner Memorial Prize for Applied Policy Analysis by the Agricultural and Applied Economics Association.
 She is a Fellow of the Association of Environmental and Resources Economists, the Agricultural & Applied Economics Association, and a University Fellow at Resources for the Future.
 Dr. Kling holds a B.A. degree in business and economics from the University of Iowa, and a Ph.D. degree in economics from the University of Maryland.

 WENDY D. GRAHAM is the Carl S. Swisher Eminent Scholar in Water Resources in the Department of Agricultural and Biological Engineering, and Director of the Water Institute, at the University of Florida, Gainesville.
 Her areas of specialization include integrated hydrologic modeling, groundwater resources evaluation and remediation, evaluation of impacts of agricultural production on surface and groundwater quality, evaluation of impacts of climate variability and climate change on hydrologic systems, and stochastic modeling and data assimilation.
 Dr. Graham is a member of the Florida Agricultural Water Policy Advisory Council.
 She served three terms on the National Academies’ Committee on Independent Scientific Review of Everglades Restoration Progress as well as on the Review of EPA’s Economic Analysis of Final Water Quality Standards for Nutrients in Lakes and Flowing Waters in Florida.
 She has a B.S. in environmental engineering from the University of Florida, and a Ph.D. in civil engineering from the Massachusetts Institute of Technology.